MSc Scientific Computing with Data Science

 More about tuition fees, living costs and financial support.

 This MSc provides graduates with the skills needed for successful careers in computing, data analysis and scientific research in private and public sector roles.
-Through interactive workshops and project work, students will develop a strong foundation in how to apply modern computing to solve problems in science, providing science graduates with an edge in a competitive and fast-changing labour market.
-In addition, project work provides students with an opportunity to build contacts, with the potential to open up additional career opportunities once qualified.
+Through interactive workshops and project work, you will develop a strong foundation in how to apply modern computing to solve problems in science, providing you with an edge in a competitive and fast-changing labour market.
+In addition, project work provides you with an opportunity to build contacts, with the potential to open up additional career opportunities once qualified.
 This will be supported by opportunities for networking with industrial users of scientific computing through lectures, visits and, where appropriate, projects.
 This will be an intense and focussed programme for experienced learners.
 Projects provide extensive opportunities to develop skills in communication, presentations, technical writing, project management and group work, as well as developing networking skills and industry contacts.